signalfx/integrations/vmware-vsphere/README.md

 # ![](./img/integrations_vsphere.png) vSphere

-Metadata associated with SignalFx's vSphere integration can be found [here](https://github.com/signalfx/integrations/tree/release/vmware-vsphere).
-The relevant code for the plugin can be found [here](https://github.com/signalfx/signalfx-vsphere/tree/master).
+Metadata associated with SignalFx's vSphere integration can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/vmware-vsphere">here</a>.
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/tree/master">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)